radionets-project/radionets/README.md

 * `radionets_reconstruction <...>`
   This script is used to reconstruct radio interferometric data using a trained deep learning model.

+Default configuration files can be found in the examples directory.

 ## Structure of the Repository